Websites on Nutrition and Health

 SickKids' centre that addresses childhood obesity and promotes healthy nutrition and physical activity for all kids.

-24 Hour Movement Guidelines for Children and Youth
+- 24 Hour Movement Guidelines for the Early Years

-Movement guidelines on amount and intensity of physical activity, sleep, and limits to sedentary time for children aged 5 to 17 over the course of a day, from the Public Health Agency of Canada.
+Movement guidelines on amount and intensity of physical activity, sleep, and limits to sedentary time for children aged 5 to 17, from the Canadian Society for Exercise Physiology.